Parle Tilak Vidyalaya Marathi Medium Secondary School

 Parle Tilak Vidyalaya Marathi Medium Secondary School is a school situated in Vile Parle (East), a suburb of Mumbai, Maharashtra, India.
 The school was founded in 1921 by the Parle Tilak Vidyalaya Association, and is the oldest of the schools run by the organisation.

+The older building shown in the picture was demolished in 2012 and a new building was constructed in the same premise to accommodate all standards from 1-10 in the same building.